andrevidela/Research-report/Thesis/index.md

 Linear types allow us to declare variable to be use either `0`, `1` or any number of times.
 However, we’ve seen this approach is pretty restrictive, we’ve also seen that this limitation has been caught on early on with Bounded Linear Logic.
 In our case, we’re interested in making program more efficient by avoiding extraneous memory allocation to take place.

 As we’ve seen in the previous chapter, though those optimisations are promising, they are not necessarily significant for every program.
-I posit that in order to bring about _significant_ change, and equally significant (but not unreasonable) change must be made to the computational model: Changing the memory model to reference counting rather than runtime garbage collection.
+I posit that in order to bring about _significant_ change, an equally significant (but not unreasonable) change must be made to the computational model: Changing the memory model to reference counting rather than runtime garbage collection.

 In this section I will explain the premise that lead me to this statement and follow it up with preliminary work done to achieve this goal.

-### The problem with runtime garbage collection (WIP)

-_Garbage collection_ generally refers to algorithm of automatic memory management such as _mark & sweep_ or to runtimes using them such as the _Boehm-GC_.

-The greatest benefit of garbage collection is that the burden of memory management is completely lifted from the programmer.
-But this feature is not always good news, the trade-off comes at the expense of predictability and control.

-Since the garbage collector runs automatically without any input from the programmer, there is no way to tell how often the garbage collector will run and for how long, just by looking at a program.
-What’s more, garbage collection does not happen instantly, some algorithm stop the execution of the program for an unknown amount of time in order to reclaim memory.
-And this process cannot be

-### What is reference counting (WIP)

-### Alternative semirings and their semantics (WIP)
+### Alternative semirings and their semantics

 Quantitative type theory track usage through a generic semirings, any implementation of QTT can use any semiring for it to function.
 Idris2 uses the following semiring: